 When the exhibition was in development, we invited children aged 7-14 to share their unvarnished views about the exhibition.
 The children simulated the exhibition in groups and came into contact with the content and the interactive elements such as archery, just like in the real museum.
 They could indicate with stickers what they liked and disliked and explain this during the group discussion.

-The complete content was examined, sharpened and tested by the group of 7-14 year olds
+The complete content was scrutinized, refined and tested by the group of 7-14 year olds

 By developing a 'children's activity book', we ensured that children can experience the exhibition in a substantively fun way.
 The complete content from the children's activity book was examined, sharpened and tested by the group of 7-14 year olds.